Reviews You Can Rely On

 Expensive

-Why we love it: The Kaha 3 has one of the thickest soles we have tested, easily providing a smooth landing surface every time.
-The four-millimeter lugs and sticky Vibram Megagrip rubber provide great traction (even when wet), no matter the type of terrain; tester Trish Matheny says, “I had killer traction through variable terrain.”
-They also offer a surprising amount of water protection, and the reinforced nubuck leather upper resists scuffs and scratches.
+Why we love it: The Kaha 3 has one of the thickest soles we have tested, easily providing a smooth landing surface every time that kept our feet feeling refreshed.
+We had plenty of traction on various surfaces, and they also offer a surprising amount of water protection.
+Plus, we loved the reinforced nubuck leather upper, which resists scuffs and scratches.

 Should you buy it?
-The latest iteration of the Kaha 3 has focused on an updated fit that we found to be more accommodating to those with narrow feet; no longer does the boot allow enough room for wider foot shapes.
+The latest iteration of the Kaha 3 has focused on an updated fit that we found to be more accommodating to those with narrow and medium-width feet; no longer does the boot allow enough room for wider foot shapes.
 However, the three metal lacing hooks allow for a more precise fit, even for narrower feet.
-The tongue has extra padding, which helps to protect against the supportive lacing system, but we found the new laces to be stiffer and more difficult to tighten down.
 Hands down, this boot offers the best cushioning on the market.
 Check it out if comfort is your top priority.

 Read more: Women's Hoka Kaha 3 GTX review